-Some prayers to use when we cannot meet together
+Some prayers to use when we cannot always meet together

-During this time when we are unable to meet together for prayer, we should all maintain our individual or family prayer life as a way of being church until we can come together once more.
-You will all have your own ways of praying but you may find some of the prayers below helpful.
+During this time when we cannot meet together as often as usual, we should all maintain our individual or family prayer life as a way of being church.
+You will all have your own ways of praying, but you may find some of the prayers below helpful.

 Weekly Prayer Sheet for the Parish